magicoli/band-tools/README.md

 ### 0.2.0
 Basicly functional
-* Band, Album and Song post types
+* Band, Record and Song post types
-* Relations between Bands, Albums and songs
+* Relations between Bands, Records and songs
 * Widgets with links to related objects